joshtynjala/actionscript-3.0-developers-guide/display/display-programming/adjusting-display-object-colors.md

 <div>

-Suppose you have a display object with multiple colors (for example, a digital photo) and you don’t want to completely recolor the object; you just want to adjust the color of a display object based on the existing colors.
+Suppose you have a display object with multiple colors (for example, a digital photo) and you don't want to completely recolor the object; you just want to adjust the color of a display object based on the existing colors.
 In this scenario, the ColorTransform class includes a series of multiplier and offset properties that you can use to make this type of adjustment.
 The multiplier